👀 Solink Secure Summit ’25 now sold out.

 Finally, gas station pumps are a notorious location for the installation of credit card skimmers.
 These are small devices that attach on top of the credit card slot on a gas station pump.
 The skimmer can then record all of the information stored on the magnetic strip of the credit card.
 Criminals can then use this information to steal the customer’s identity and/or use their credit card number in further fraudulent purchases.

-The security needs of gas stations, convenience stores, and car washes can only be met by an integrated security system.
 The following are the main components of a security system:

 • CCTV security cameras